 Research Compliance Advisory Committee

-The Office of Research’s compliance efforts are supported by the Research Policy Advisory Committee (“RPAC”).
-This standing advisory committee is chaired by the Director of Research Compliance and Training and composed of active, TCU faculty researchers from each of the eight TCU schools and colleges.
+The Office of Research’s compliance efforts are supported by the Research Compliance Advisory Committee (“RCAC”).
+This committee is chaired by the Director of Research Compliance and Training and composed of active, TCU faculty researchers from each of the eight TCU schools and colleges.

 The RPAC provides leadership and helps ensure accountability by evaluating identified risks associated TCU research, scholarship, and creative activities; reviewing existing research policies and procedures to assess compliance with applicable law and university policies; and recommending to the Associate Provost for Research modifications and/or additions to such policies and procedures.

 Texas Christian University investigators cannot sign agreements on behalf of the University.
 Usually, the agreement needs to be set up as a contract between institutions and signed by an Authorized Official who is capable of binding the University to the terms.
 TCU PIs are often required to sign agreements to acknowledge that they have Read and Understood it.
 TCU strongly encourages its PIs to thoroughly read through agreements before signing.
 Not all agreements are the same and it is very important that TCU PIs and lab members understand and abide by the terms and conditions outlined in the agreement.
 Please review the TCU Faculty/Staff Handbook for more information.